PritchardLab/PSU-CIDD-COVID19/cpp-v4-6e-severe-classes/command_line_options.md

 This is a flag that prints out some basic diagnostic info as to who was infected, who was hospitalized, and who died.
 To be used like this:

     `./odesim none -diag`

+##### -introday

+The introduction day of the first case.
+Feb 1 2020 is day 32, March 1 2020 is day 61, etc.

 ##### -rel-beta-hosp